 One cabinet member reigns supreme.

-On the opposite end of the spectrum, a few officials hung around for year after year.
+On the opposite end of the spectrum, a few officials hung around year after year.
 And no cabinet member in history has come close to the achievement of James Wilson.
 Nominated by William McKinley in 1897 as his secretary of agriculture, Wilson would remain in the position for 16 consecutive years, throughout the terms of Republican Presidents McKinley, Theodore Roosevelt and William Howard Taft.
 The Scottish-born Wilson was a former U.S. congressman from Iowa who had also taught agriculture at what is now Iowa State University.
 There he championed the work of a young George Washington Carver.

 Wilson radically reimagined the department’s work, using scientific-based data to improve everything from weather forecasting and soil type mapping to the development of home economics programs.
 He was also instrumental in the creation of the Food and Drug Act of 1906, which established a federal standard for food safety and inspections.
-Wilson left government in March 1913, following the election of Democrat Woodrow Wilson—after serving for more than 5,800 days.
+Wilson left the government in March 1913, following the election of Democrat Woodrow Wilson—after serving for more than 5,800 days.